-- Embed online testing strategies as authentically as possible each year, especially wherever useful in instruction - Integrate keyboarding into regular practice, wherever possible - Practice the use of online tools like the calculators that are available for student use - Introduce students to the testing format so they know what type of questions to expect and are familiar with the system - Model how to read and address constructed response questions (e.g., how to use tools and read and reread for clarity) - Have a clear plan for disseminating usernames and passwords - Make sure all applications and systems are set up prior to testing - It is best to test out the system wherever possible to manage issues early - It is better to take down or cover any content that may provide added advantages on the assessment like word walls, timelines, and number lines - Become familiar with the Test Administrator User Guide - Become familiar with the Test Administration Manual - Encourage students to get a good night's rest and eat a good breakfast before assessments - Encourage students to take the test seriously as the data will support learning improvements
+- Embed online testing strategies as authentically as possible each year, especially wherever useful in instruction. - Integrate keyboarding into regular practice, wherever possible. - Practice the use of online tools like the calculators that are available for student use. - Introduce students to the testing format so they know what type of questions to expect and are familiar with the system. - Model how to read and address constructed response questions (e.g., how to use tools and read and reread for clarity). - Have a clear plan for disseminating usernames, session IDs, and passwords. - Make sure all applications and systems are set up prior to testing. - Test the system wherever possible to manage issues early. - Take down or cover any content that may provide added advantages on the assessment like word walls, timelines, and number lines - Become familiar with the Test Administrator User Guide. - Become familiar with the Test Administration Manual. - Become familiar with the Assessment Security Guide. - Become familiar with the Accommodations and Accessibility Guide. - Encourage students to get a good night's rest and eat a good breakfast before assessments. - Encourage students to take the test seriously as the data will support learning improvements.